brissaur/card-game-coinche/functions/README.md

 _Deploy your functions to the cloud (this will automatically call predeploy hook from firebase.json)_
 $ yarn deploy

-_Run the shell to test locally - and manually - the functions_
+_Run the shell to test locally - and manually - the functions_ (Warning, the code being testing is the one from dist/ directory)
 $ yarn shell

-_Uglify ES7 code to ES5_ (already included in yarn deploy and yarn shell ) node ./node_modules/\@babel/cli/bin/babel ./index.js --out-dir public --copy-files --ignore node_modules

 ## Troubleshooting